Visuals And Autism: 3 Tips To Take Action

 Using visual supports is an evidence-based practice for autism.
 It’s essential that you are consistent and give the visuals enough time to work at home and in the classroom.

 Listen to the podcast episode on this topic on The Autism Little Learners Podcast!
-Search for episode 2.
+Search for episodes 2 and 3.

 If you use visual supports in your classroom or home, you are going to want to sign up for this free Visual Supports Starter Set ASAP!
 Click here to have one sent to your inbox.
 Also, be sure to read more about visual supports and how they can help autistic children here.